 Troy arrived at Community Bible during the summer of 2012.
 He is a native of Northwest Ohio (Go Buckeyes!) where he was born and raised.
 He first attended THE Ohio State University then transferred to Bowling Green State University where he graduated in 2004 with a Bachelors Degree in Telecommunications with a focus on video production.
 Troy oversees the worship at the Fort Smith Campus and helps with our video and graphic production.

-He married the love of his life, Dana, in 2003 and moved to the Arkansas River Valley in 2005.
+He married his wife, Dana, in 2003 and moved to the Arkansas River Valley in 2005.
 They currently reside in Fort Smith but cheer for the Greenwood Bulldogs with their two children, Vada and Wesley.

 To contact Michelle, click HERE.